Lemoncode/react-alicante-hooks-workshop/07 Exercise 2/00-start/Readme.md

 ## Tips

-A. You can try to build something like that by yourself (nice excercise).
+A. You can try to build something like that by yourself (nice exercise).

 B. Read from blog post and check if the solutions was similar like your proposal: [https://dev.to/gabe_ragland/debouncing-with-react-hooks-jci](https://dev.to/gabe_ragland/debouncing-with-react-hooks-jci)